mpavlovic/toxic-comments-classification/README.md

 # toxic-comments-classification
 Single deep learning model and code for Toxic Comments Classification Challenge on Kaggle.
 The code is written as a simple framework for similar competitions.
-It allows and automates experimentation with different models, saving experiments, model evaluation, Tensorboard visualization and final model training.
+It allows and automates experimentation with different models, experiments saving, model evaluation, TensorBoard visualization and final model training.

 ## Built with:
 * Python 3.6.6
+* Keras 2.2.0
 * Tensorflow 1.10.0 (GPU version)
-* Keras 2.2.0
 * Scikit-learn 0.19.1
 * Iterative-stratification 0.1.6
 * Pandas 0.24.2